-FACT CHECK: Dunkin' Donuts Facebook Coupon
+Dunkin' 'Free Box of Donuts' Coupon Scam

 ORIGIN

-In April 2017, social media began sharing links that promised a free Dunkin Donuts dozen box, in return for the completion of a short survey.
+In December 2017, social media began sharing links that promised a free Dunkin Donuts dozen box, in return for the completion of a short survey:

 However, those widely-shared links were merely a version of a common online scam.
-People exposed to a “Company Anniversary Free Product” ploy on social media typically encounter a post from a Facebook friend about the purported donut giveaway:

 Some people with virus protection who attempted to complete the survey reported encountering malware warnings shortly after clicking the link: